charan300804/EDU-BLOCK/README.md

 ## Application Workflow and User Roles

-EduChain is a role-based system designed for the secure creation, management, and verification of educational certificates.
+EduBlock is a role-based system designed for the secure creation, management, and verification of educational certificates.
 Here’s how the application flows and what each role can do.

 ### General Workflow